Adia Armstrong

 Class of 2025

-Post-graduation, Adia served as an Associate Program Officer on the Africa team at the Center for International Private Enterprise, where she contributed to project portfolios related to democratic governance, peacebuilding, digital economy, women’s economic empowerment, and security/economic policy development across West Africa, the G5 Sahel, Kenya, and Ethiopia.
-As a 2023 Payne Fellow, she aspires to join the USAID Foreign Service after completing the GHD program.
+Adia Armstrong, the proud daughter of immigrants from Trinidad and Tobago, was raised in the suburbs of Montreal and Toronto, Canada.
+Before joining GHD, Adia served as an Associate Program Officer on the Africa team at the Center for International Private Enterprise.
+In this role, she contributed to projects focused on democratic governance, peacebuilding, the digital economy, women’s economic empowerment, and security and economic policy development across West Africa, the Sahel, Kenya, and Ethiopia.
+As a 2023 Payne Fellow, she aspires to join the U.S. Agency for International Development (USAID) Foreign Service after completing the GHD program.

-Adia's interests extend beyond her professional pursuits.
-During her leisure time, she enjoys participating in and watching sports (especially soccer!), globetrotting, indulging in culinary experiments, and passionately singing along at concerts.
+Adia’s interests extend beyond her professional pursuits.
+She enjoys playing and watching sports (especially soccer!), globetrotting, exploring different cuisines, and enthusiastically singing along at concerts.

 Why GHD?

-I wanted a program that had three key features: 1) located in Washington, DC, providing immersion in the "heart of the action" for the development field; 2) a curriculum focused on enhancing my quantitative analysis skills; and 3) learning from professors who are active practitioners, ensuring that course content is immediately applicable to real-world scenarios.
+Adia chose Georgetown’s GHD program for three key reasons: (1) its location in Washington, D.C., placing her in "the heart of the action" for the development field; (2) its curriculum’s emphasis on building quantitative analysis skills; and (3) the opportunity to learn from professors who are active practitioners, ensuring that the coursework is directly applicable to real-world scenarios.